Travis

 env: DB=mongodb SUITE=compact # not 'env: SUITE=compact DB=mongodb'

-Explicitly Including Jobs #
+Explicitly Included Jobs #

 It is also possible to include entries into the matrix with matrix.include: